pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 1. HDFC Diners Club Clubmiles Credit Card

-{% include image.html image="hdfc-diners-clubmiles.jpg" alt="HDFC Diners Club Clubmiles Credit Card" class="cc-center" %}
+{% include image.html image="hdfc-diners-clubmiles.jpg" alt="HDFC Diners Club Clubmiles Credit Card" class="cc-center mb-3" %}

 HDFC Diners Club Clubmiles Credit Card has decent reward rate of 1.3% and with [HDFC SmartBuy](https://offers.smartbuy.hdfcbank.com) 10X program it peaks to 13%.
 Income criteria for this card is Rs.
 30,000 per month (net income) which is pretty low.
 Below are the main highlights of this card: